 The first measurement you need is your height.
 If you've been slacking on your annual doctor's visit, either have a co-worker make you STAND UP STRAIGHT next to a wall or invite them to a Slurpee break and use the handy ruler on the convenience store’s doorframe.
 The second measurement you'll need is your weight.
 If you've been avoiding the scale for a while, no problem, you’re an accountant— make an estimate!
 The 10 pounds you put on every busy season is immaterial.
-For the purposes of this post, let’s use the average United States male height and weight of 195 pounds and 70 inches, respectively.
+For the purposes of this post, let’s use the average United States male height and weight of 195 pounds

 With these stats in hand you’re ready to fire up a blank Excel worksheet.
 As shown in Figure 1:

 • Put the word Weight in cell A1, and then enter your pounds into cell B1.

 • You can probably anticipate that height will go in the next row down.
 Use inches, just like the convenience store door does.